Updated: 26 September, 2024

 When discussing student absence, our focus often gravitates towards its academic implications on performance.
 However, there is a significant and often overlooked consequence of absenteeism, its profound social impact.

 Understanding these social consequences is crucial for educators and students alike.
-In this blog, we will look into the intricacies of how skipping class can impact the social dynamics within educational settings and provide practical insights for minimising these effects.
+In this blog, we will look into how missing class can affect your social life within educational settings and provide practical insights for minimising these effects.
 Whether you’re an educator seeking strategies to engage absent students or a student navigating the challenges of balancing academic and personal commitments, this blog aims to offer actionable guidance to foster a more inclusive and supportive learning environment.

 Key takeaways: